 Lists are not the bane of my life, far from it.
 Without lists, my life would be as bereft as a day without music, as soulless as a world with books, and as empty as a fridge without cheese.

 Our Facebook posts of our trip to Croatia and Italy show sunshine, coffee and pastries, cocktails, wine and beautiful landscapes.
 What the photos don’t show is the crazy, exhausting whirlwind of unfamiliar people and places in unseasonably hot autumn weather.
-Or the sense of being caught up in a mindless global madness to visit the … Continue reading To Dubrovnik and beyond: busy but beautiful
+Or the sense of being caught up in a mindless global madness to visit the … Continue reading To Dubrovnik and beyond

 A journal of journeys around Wellington harbour by bus, car, and on foot in the month of July.

 After years in the corporate world, I was more than ready to embrace the role of earth mother.
 Of course, that's not quite what happened.